hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 The following sections present, recall, and discuss various strategies for a correct state and backup management for Stateful HBS.

-## When are Stateful HBS appropriate?
+## When are Stateful HBS Appropriate?

 The issues with state management described above, as well as (for most parameter sets) the limited number of signatures, lead to new requirements that most